Leonid Andreyev (1901), Translated by Dmitry Fadeyev (2017)

 And on the first day of Easter, and on the second, Sazonka was drunk, got into fights, was beaten up, and spent the night at the precinct.
 And only on the fourth day he managed to get out to see Senista.

-The street, filled with sunlight, was colored by the bright spots of scarlet shirts and white cheerfully grinning teeth, gnawing sunflower seeds; harmonicas played in all directions, bones and cast iron discs pounded, and a rooster cried out passionately, calling to battle the neighbor’s rooster.
+The street, filled with sunlight, was colored by the bright spots of scarlet shirts and white cheerfully grinning teeth, gnawing sunflower seeds; harmonicas played in all directions, bones and cast iron discs pounded, and a rooster crowed passionately, calling to battle the neighbor’s rooster.
 But Sazonka did not look around.
 His face, with a wounded eye and a split lip, was grim and concentrated, and even his hair did not rise up in a rich mane, but instead stuck out disorderly in separate clumps.
 He felt ashamed for the drunkenness and his unkept word, he felt sorry that he would have to appear before Senista not in his best—in a red woolen shirt and vest—but drunk, foul, stinking of cheap vodka.
 But the closer he got to the hospital, the lighter he felt, and his eyes would look down more frequently, to the right, where the bundle with the present carefully hung in his hand.
 And Senista’s face now appeared vividly and clearly, with his parched lips and pleading gaze.

 “Dear, really?
 Oh God!” said Senista and greatly picked up the pace.